Queen (Queen album): "The Night Comes Down"

 Brian May wrote this song shortly after the band's formation in 1970, following the break-up of Smile.
 It was first recorded at De Lane Lea Studios in January 1972, when the band were hired to test the studio's new equipment in exchange for being allowed to record proper demos for their attempt to find a label.

 In 1972, Trident Studios signed Queen to a recording contract, but limited them to work only during studio down-time.
 They began working with Roy Thomas Baker who, along with owners/management Norman and Barry Sheffield, insisted on re-recording the five De Lane Lea demos.
 A new version of "The Night Comes Down" was recorded, but the band were unsatisfied with the results and the original demo was used on the album.
-With the release of the original De Lane Lea demos as bonus tracks in 2011, the difference in the mix of "The Night Comes Down" is quite noticeable when compared to the original LP and digital remasters.
-The demo is roughly the same mix that appeared on the album except for a distinct difference in the drum sound.

 The song follows what would become trademark May themes such as coming-of-age, nostalgia over the loss of childhood, and the difficulties of adult life.
 There is also what could be an ambiguous reference to the Beatles song "Lucy in the Sky with Diamonds", in the lyric: "When I was young it came to me; And I could see the sun breaking; Lucy was high and so was I; Dazzling, holding the world inside."
-May is a Beatles fan and has commented in numerous interviews on their impact on him.

 "Modern Times Rock 'n' Roll"

 Roger Taylor wrote and sang the song, which was re-recorded on two occasions for the BBC.
 The first dates from December 1973 and was broadcast on John Peel's show.
 This version was eventually released on the 1989 Queen album At The Beeb, and sounds similar to the album version.
 The second re-recording dates from April 1974 and was first broadcast on Bob Harris's show.
-The later version, only available on bootleg recordings prior to the release of On Air, differs from the original album version in its slower tempo and additional vocals from Mercury.

 In the concert versions included in Live at the Rainbow '74, Mercury handled lead vocals.